andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/README.md

 + **Accessibility**: The analysis will ensure that the findings and presentation formats are accessible to all stakeholders with varying abilities, adhering to established accessibility standards and guidelines.

 ### Data Integrity
-+ Data integrity will be maintained through validation and assessment of data quality during the exploratory data analysis (EDA) process, which entails identifying inconsistencies, missing values, outliers, and duplicate entries.
++ Data integrity will be maintained through validation and assessment of data quality during the Exploratory Data Analysis (EDA) process, which entails identifying inconsistencies, missing values, outliers, and duplicate entries.

 ## 🔄 The 'Process' Phase